We’re always happy to hear from you by email at email@example.com, on our Mastodon, and on Twitter at @betterblocker.

 If a site breaks with Better, or you were asked to disable Better by a website, let us know and we will fix it for everyone.
 For an immediate fix you can do the following:

-- Reload the page without content blockers by holding down the page Reload icon in Safari’s address bar and selecting “Reload Without Content Blockers.”
+- Reload the page without content blockers on macOS by holding down the page Reload icon in Safari’s address bar and selecting “Reload Without Content Blockers.”
 This will only affect the current loaded page.

 - Add the domain to your Do Not Block list by selecting the Do Not Block option from Better’s menu, and adding the domain’s URL to your list.
 This will affect every time you load this domain in Safari.